peterneutron/powergrid/README.md

 - Force Discharge Automatic: Discharges to your limit, then auto-disables; only selectable above limit.
 - Native Notifications: Alerts for key events (e.g., cutoff), single permission prompt.
 - Installer flow to install/uninstall the helper daemon with administrator privileges.

+### Offline Daemon Pairing and Upgrades

+- BuildID pairing: The app and daemon are paired offline using a git-based BuildID (derived from `HEAD:cmd/powergrid-daemon`).
+The daemon reports its BuildID via gRPC, and the app embeds a matching BuildID sidecar for comparison.
+- Upgrade flow: On app start, if the embedded BuildID differs from the installed daemon's BuildID, the app offers an "Upgrade Daemon" flow (reuses the installer).
+- Dev convenience: If the app is built from a dirty working tree, the embedded BuildID is suffixed with `-dirty`.
+In this case, the app proactively offers an upgrade and also shows a "Skip for now" option so you can continue a dev session with the existing daemon.
+- Developer submenu: In dirty builds, Advanced Options shows a "Developer" submenu with short forms of both BuildIDs and tooltips with full hashes.

 ## Getting Started: Building from Source